 It should be a no-brainer that articles on sites where anyone and everyone can publish are a big no-no. Articles on such sites do not add any value and are deemed non-reliable by social networks.
 A prime example of this would be medium.com.
 Publications like SteemIt and ThriveGlobal, where almost anyone can apply to become a publisher, also do not add any value when it comes to verifications.
 While there is no set list of sites that you should avoid when building your web presence – the one thing to always avoid is free-to-publish sites.

 Next comes pay-to-publish articles that are available all over the internet to anyone who can pay for it.
 Similar to free-to-publish publications, these sites add almost no value when it comes to verifications unless you are paying to publish on very notable sites like Forbes, HuffPost, New York Times, and similar.
 Paying freelancers on Fiverr or Freelancer.com to get you published on random blogs and sites that no one knows about – or worse, ones that EVERYONE pays to post on is a big no-no. Just browsing for a few seconds on Fiverr and you’ll quickly see specific sites are being sold by dozens upon dozens of sellers.
 You can rest assured these won’t help as its public knowledge that they are readily available for pay-to-publish.
 Examples would be sites like Frisky.com, Disrupt, Yahoo.com, and IBT, among many others.
-It must be pointed out that these sites did work up until one point in the past until things got out of hands, and they got blacklisted—more on this in the next point.
+It must be pointed out that these sites did work up until one point in the past until things got out of hand, and they got blacklisted—more on this in the next point.

 Indian Press Release Packages